 To address concerns raised, privacy screens have been placed at two locations within the waiting space and our team will work with mums, support people and other hospital staff to maintain privacy.
 Support people are reminded toilets in the unit are for the use of pregnant women and public amenities are located near the lift entrance to the Birthing Unit.
 There is also a respite area adjacent to the entrance, where support people can wait or take a break.

-There will be regular project updates posted on this site and your midwife or doctor can provide you with information.
+There will be regular project updates posted on this page and your midwife or doctor can provide you with information.

 Wollongong Hospital will also mail out any correspondence required to ensure families are aware of any changes to dates.
 Please ensure you notify the Administration staff of the Antenatal Clinic (ANC) if your address details change.

-If you have any concerns please speak with your Midwife or Doctor.
+If you have any queries or concerns please speak with your Midwife or Doctor.